Hello and welcome to Momentum Counselling.

 What qualifications and experience do you have?

-I have a Diploma in Integrative Counselling.
+In addition to a BSc (Hons) in Psychology, I have a Diploma in Integrative Counselling.
 This means I draw from a range of different therapies instead of one particular approach, in order to adapt to your needs.
 I have had experience in dealing with many issues, most commonly: anxiety, depression, relationship problems, work related stress, and low self-esteem.
 I also specialise in counselling adults and young people with eating disorders at both ends of the spectrum.

 What happens in the introductory session?